-On February 27, 2018, the Vermont Department of Forests, Parks & Recreation and the Vermont Agency of Agriculture, Foods & Markets reported that emerald ash borer, an invasive insect from Asia, has been found in northern Orange County, Vermont.
-We are saddened to share this news, since ash trees are important to Vermont’s forests, towns, and riversides, and comprise 5% of the trees in our state.
-Yet we are hopeful that with citizen engagement and professional response, we can curb the damage that this insect will inflict on our forests, communities, and businesses.
+The emerald ash borer, an invasive insect from Asia, has been found in Orange Plainfield, Groton, and Barre, Vermont.
+We are saddened by this news, since ash trees are important to Vermont’s forests, towns, and riversides, and comprise 5% of the trees in our state.
+Yet we are hopeful that with engagement and professional response, we can curb the damage that this insect will inflict on our forests, communities, and businesses.

 Here are a few facts you should know and some things to consider: